Flea Vs Tick- How Do They Differ?

-Fleas and Ticks are the nightmares of every pet owner.
-Little annoying blood-sucking pests that not only bite our four-legged friends but can also transmit diseases.
-They are an all too common problem and you always need to think about preventing your pet not to get infested with fleas or ticks.
-Parasite infestation can easily happen because the nasty critters could be anywhere.
+Fleas and Ticks are the nightmares of every pet owner, little blood-sucking pests that bother our four-legged friends.
+They are a constant problem and you need to take care so your pet does not get infested with fleas or ticks.
+Unfortunately, it can happen everywhere as they are so common.
 Fleas, when in contact with other pets or in a flea-infested room.
 Ticks, when roaming outside around scrubs, meadows, or in the woods.
 But how do you recognize the parasites, how do fleas and ticks differ and how are fleas and ticks removed?

 Both fleas and ticks are parasites that need to feed on the blood of their host to survive.
 They are common throughout the year, more common though during the warm month of the year.
 They infest pets or humans directly or can spread to humans via pets.

-To get a clear picture of the differences between fleas vs ticks let’s compare what we know about them:
+To get a clear picture of the differences between flea vs tick let’s compare what we know about them:

-Fleas are a type of insect that lives off the blood of warm-blooded animals.
+Parasite type – Fleas are a type of insect that lives off the blood of warm-blooded animals.
 They have no wings but strong hind legs that allow jumping far.
+Ticks are not insects but a type of arachnoid they look spider-like with the presence of eight legs, they move slow and need close contact to transfer to their host.

 Hosts- Fleas usually prefer to live on dogs, cats, and humans.
 On the other hand, ticks live on birds, mammals, and in rare cases even on amphibians and reptiles.
 Unlike fleas, ticks attach themselves to a host only when they require a feed.
 They fall off as soon as they finish feeding.